 Sprinkle remaining 1/2 cup cheese on top.
 Sprinkle with paprika for color.
 Bake uncovered for 1 hour.
 Let stand 10 minutes before serving.

-- Favorite flavors: For a heartier side dish that verges on main course, layer in thinly sliced ham between the potatoes.
-Crumble cooked bacon over the top of the casserole or mix it in with the potatoes.
+Mix up your mix-ins: For a heartier side dish that verges on main course, layer in thinly sliced ham between the potatoes or crumble cooked bacon over the top of the casserole.
 Thinly sliced onion or leeks can be added to the layers of potatoes for a little extra flavor.
 Garden herbs such as thyme, rosemary, or chives are always welcome too.